-The future of the former Galashiels Cottage Hospital seems to be uncertain once again.
+Bak in 2016 the future of the former Galashiels Cottage Hospital seemed to be uncertain once again.
 When the Borders District General Hospital opened at Melrose in 1988, it had been intended that the cottage hospitals at Galashiels and Selkirk should close permanently, but the local health board changed its mind and decided it could find a new use for the buildings.
 For Galashiels, that new use was a rehabilitation unit for people with long-term mental health problems, and it re-opened as such under the name Galavale House.
 But more recently there have been concerns that the standard of accommodation is not longer fit for purpose, and a scheme was under consideration in 2015 to relocate services to Crumhaugh House, Hawick.
+However, when I visited the Galashiels in September, it was still very much in use.

 In 2006 Galavale House and lodge were listed category C (s) for their architectural and local historic interest.
 The origins of the hospital date back to 1891 when subscriptions were first raised for a cottage hospital in the town.
 Originally it was intended to be for accident cases, but in the end it took in medical and surgical cases, though paupers were excluded.
 Sick paupers were cared for at the local poorhouse.